 But it is too early to relegate Western sacred music to the museum.
 More children are studying classical music than ever before, and more people are converting to Christianity.
 I do not know to what extent the estimated 140 million Christian converts in China overlap with the estimated 60 million students of classical music.
 But the potential surely exists for revival of sacred music on a scale that humanity never before has seen.

 Music, as Rosenzweig said, is there to escort the Christian to the time of the one day of the world of which all days are a part.
 Jews have a different sense of sacred time, for God sanctified the Sabbath, the last day of creation and creation’s goal.
 Sabbath observance is radically unique to Judaism and is the pivot of Jewish worship.
 Rather than journey to “the one day of the world of which all individual days of the world are but a part,” the Jews live in the seventh day, which God planted in temporality as a foretaste of the world to come.

 Sacred time has a different meaning for Jews than Christians.
 Augustine believed that deep expectations of the future acting through memory create our perception of the flow of time.
 For Jews, as Abraham Joshua Heschel put it, time is merely the mask of eternity, which does not need to be recreated through musical artifice but is planted among us in the Sabbath.
 Melismatic chant that enhances recitation of the text remains the characteristic music of Jewish worship.
 The ordering of musical time through classical composition would be alien to the spirit of Jewish liturgy.

-David P. Goldman is associate editor of First Things.
+David P. Goldman was formerly an associate editor of First Things.
 He has written on Renaissance music theory and taught history of music theory at the Mannes College of Music, where he serves on the board of governors.